Flight with disabled controls: Controls damaged by explosive device/weapons

 In the Charlie Brown and Franz Stigler incident on 20 December 1943, a Boeing B-17F Flying Fortress of the 527th Bombardment Squadron was tasked with carrying out a bomb run on Bremen, Germany, in formation with other B-17Fs.
 Before the bomber released its bomb load, accurate flak shattered the Plexiglas nose, knocked out the #2 engine and further damaged the #4 engine, which was already in questionable condition and had to be throttled back to prevent overspeeding.
 This caused the plane to fall back from the formation and left it vulnerable to enemy attack.
 The B-17F was then attacked by over a dozen enemy fighters (a combination of Messerschmitt Bf 109s and Focke-Wulf Fw 190s) of JG 11 for more than ten minutes, causing the pilot to lose consciousness and putting the B-17F into a steep dive.
 The pilot later regained consciousness and recovered the plane from the dive.
 Further damage was sustained from the attack, including to the #3 engine, reducing it to only half power (meaning the aircraft had effectively, at best, 40% of its total rated power available).
 The bomber's internal oxygen, hydraulic, and electrical systems were also damaged, and the bomber had lost half of its rudder and port elevator, as well as its nose cone.
 The crew on board were also wounded with one of them being killed.
-After being escorted by a Luftwaffe Messerschmitt Bf 109 G-6 to be out of German airspace, the B-17F landed at RAF Seething.
+In an act of chivalry it was escorted by a Luftwaffe Messerschmitt Bf 109 G-6 out of German airspace, and landed at RAF Seething.